cooper/juno/doc/modules.md

 ## SASL

-The SASL module provides SASL authentication support through external services.
+The **SASL** module provides Simple Authentication and Security Layer support through external services.

 Each server-to-server protocol SASL implementation exists in the form of a submodule.